-This easy to make strawberry jam with vanilla bean and balsamic vinegar is intensely flavorful, and it keeps well in the fridge for a week or two.
+An easy to make strawberry refrigerator jam recipe with vanilla bean and balsamic vinegar tastes like the essence of fruit.
+The jam keeps in fridge for a up to two weeks.

 When strawberry season comes around, it absolutely makes sense to buy more pounds of the beautiful, ripe beauties than you know what to do with.

 Or maybe it’s more appropriate to say that when life gives you strawberries, make strawberry refrigerator jam.